AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 <!--
 >[!NOTE]
 >
->See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites as a Cloud Service.
+>See [Headless and AEM](/help/implementing/developing/headless/introduction.md) for an introduction to Headless Development for AEM Sites.
 -->

 >[!NOTE]